konacurrents/SemanticMarkerAPI/README.md

 of capability and semantic meaning we trademarked into the <b>Semantic Marker&reg;</b> - an <b>Optical Visual Marker</b>.

 > [!TIP]
 > We humans (mostly) use our Visual skills to make sense of our environment.
 But we also use Optical tools to enhance (or even make sense) of the same visual environemnt.
-For example, an optical telescope brings things closer for better understanding (like Planets or climbers on a wall._ Vision recognition of faces or text is also useful.
+For example, an optical telescope brings things closer for better understanding (like Planets or climbers on a wall.)
+Vision recognition of faces or text is also useful.
 The advantage of a visual two-dimensional code is that special optics can now translate the image into perfect information.
-So our vision is extended with optics resulting in an Optical Visual Marker - or our Trademarked name: Semantic Marker$reg;
+So our vision is extended with optics resulting in an Optical Visual Marker - or our Trademarked name: Semantic Marker&reg;

 ### Each of the Three Tiers are described below.